carnegie/Create_Wind_and_Solar_Resource_Files/README.md

 # Create_Wind_and_Solar_Resource_Files
 A repository to collect the work of Caldeira Lab postdocs for generating wind and solar capacity factor files for using in MEM.

+The code within is heavily based off of work done by Lei Duan: https://github.com/LDuan3008.
+Many thanks to him and Muriel Hauser for preparing this code for uploading.

 ## MERRA-2 Solar and Wind CFs